microsoft/GPS-Well-Architected-Partner-Training/docs/2.b Well-Architected Process Guide/index.md

 ### People and resources

-Architecture is designed by people, and during the assessment you will need to review the motivations of some architectural decissions.
+Architecture is designed by people, and during the assessment you will need to review the motivations of some architectural decisions.
 You need to identify the people and resources that were involved in the current design.
 The people who own, use, operate and monitor the current deployment are also important in these meetings.

 You will also need a read-only access to the workload resources on Azure, to connect the tools to gather the information you need.